chargebyte/chargebyte-docs/docs/source/getting_started.rst

 The following figure shows the basic setup of the DC charger with the Charge SOM Evaluation Kit:

 .. figure:: _static/images/dc_charger_charge_som_setup.svg
    :width: 900pt

-    Figure: Basic Setup of the DC charger with the Charge SOM
+   Basic Setup of the DC charger with the Charge SOM

 .. note::
    The pin assignment of the Charge SOM Evaluation Kit can be found in the datasheet.